Bowl Me Over

 You'll only need a handful of simple ingredients.
 For the exact measurements, please refer to the printable recipe card at the bottom of this post.

-• flaky tuna, you'll need 2 cans of tuna fish - you can substitute canned chicken, that will be terrific as well.
+• flaky tuna, you'll need 2 cans of tuna fish (I prefer solid white albacore tuna) - you can substitute canned chicken, that will be terrific as well.

-• wide or medium egg noodles are the traditional choice, but you can use other types of pasta; penne, rigatoni or elbow macaroni would be delicious as well.
+• extra wide egg noodles or medium egg noodles are the traditional choice, but you can use other types of noodles; penne, rigatoni or elbow macaroni pasta would be delicious as well.

 • mushroom cream soup - cream of chicken soup or cream of celery soup can be substituted.